 CBD taken by an oral route (specifically the liquid medication Epidiolex) takes between 2.5 and 5 hours to reach maximal concentration in the blood.
-The half life is between 56-61 hours.
-In both humans and rats, being in a fed state appears to increase plasma levels of CBD.
+The half life is between 56-61 hours.reference In both humans and rats, being in a fed state appears to increase plasma levels of CBD.

 CBD pharmacokinetics can vary fairly widely among different people, which may be compounded by batch-to-batch variation and labeling inaccuracies in certain CBD products.